 Our Technology Data Book covers 11 major North American tech ecosystems, comparing workforce, salaries, costs and quality of life.
 We’ve already stacked Waterloo against Silicon Valley.
 Now, it’s Pittsburgh’s turn.

-Let’s see how they measure up:
+Let’s see how they measure up.

 Data Point #1: Tech workforce size and growth

-Source: CBRE Scoring Tech Talent Report 2024
+Source: CBRE Scoring Tech Talent Report 2025

 Data Point #2: Population growth

-Source: Lightcast, 2023.
-Population growth from 2017-2022 at the CD/MSA level; CBRE Scoring Tech Talent Report 2024
+Sources: Lightcast, 2025.
+Population growth from 2018-2023 at the CD/MSA level; CBRE Scoring Tech Talent Report 2025

 This surge in young, employable talent strengthens Waterloo’s workforce and adds to its appeal for companies looking to expand.

-Data Point #3: Estimated one-year company costs
+Data Point #3: Estimated one-year company cost

-Source: CBRE Scoring Tech Talent Report 2024 – based on office space and wages for 500,000 people
+Source: CBRE Scoring Tech Talent Report 2025 – based on office space and wages for 500 people

 Waterloo’s business affordability is due to our Canadian tax advantages and lower real estate and salary costs.
 Corporate income and payroll taxes are lower in Canada than in the United States, while tax credit programs like SR&ED can save companies up to 66.5% of R&D costs.